 The Symbolism Behind the Celtic Tree of Life

-In its purest and most basic interpretation, the Celtic Tree of Life represents the circle of life, harmony, and the balance of nature.
+The Celtic Tree of Life epitomizes the circle of life, harmony, and balance in nature.
 The symmetry and use of Celtic knots reinforces this idea.
 Many people choose to see it as a representation of the cyclical stages of life and death; birth and growth from the roots, maturing into a strong far-reaching tree, before eventually fading and returning to the earth to make way for new life.

 The Celts themselves also saw their Tree of Life as a symbol of positive personal attributes such as wisdom, strength, and positivity.
 Some even saw their own Tree of Life as a line of communication between our world and the Gods in Heaven.